poiyomi/PoiyomiDocs/docs/shading/rim-lighting.md

 ### Rim Power

+- `Type`: **Float**, Range: `0.0 - 10.0`

+Controls how intense the Rim Lighting has an effect.

 ### Normal Strength

+- `Type`: **Float**, Range: `0.0 - 1.0`

+Controls how the Rim Lighting will blend with your Normals.
+A value of `0` ignores your Normals, while a value of `1` will fully blend within your Normals.

 ### Invert Rim

 - `Type`: **Checkbox**

-Inverts the sense of the rim lighting.
+Inverts the Rim Lighting direction.
 When unchecked, rim lighting goes from "outside-in" (facing away from viewer has maximum intensity).
 When checked, rim lighting goes from "inside-out" (facing toward viewer has maximum intensity).

 ![Rim Lighting Invert](/img/shading/Rim-Lighting_Invert.png)